-Where the arbitration consists of three arbitrators, each party shall appoint one arbitrator, and the two appointed arbitrators shall appoint the third arbitrator as the presiding arbitrator.
-If a party fails to appoint an arbitrator within 30 days of receiving a request in writing to do so from the other party, or if the two arbitrators fail to agree on the third arbitrator within 30 days of their appointment or within such extended period as the parties may agree, either party may apply to the director of the AIAC for such appointment.
+Where the arbitration consists of three arbitrators, each party shall appoint one arbitrator, and the two appointed arbitrators shall appoint the third arbitrator as the presiding arbitrator (see Section 13(3) of the Arbitration Act 2005).
+If a party fails to appoint an arbitrator within 30 days of receiving a request in writing to do so from the other party, or if the two arbitrators fail to agree on the third arbitrator within 30 days of their appointment or within such extended period as the parties may agree, either party may apply to the Director of the AIAC for such appointment (see Section 13(4) of the Arbitration Act 2005).

-Where the arbitration consists of a sole arbitrator and the parties fail to agree on the arbitrator, either party may apply to the director of the AIAC for the appointment of the sole arbitrator.
-The decision of the director of the AIAC is final and non-appealable (see Section 13 of the Arbitration Act 2005).
+Where the arbitration consists of a sole arbitrator and the parties fail to agree on the arbitrator, either party may apply to the Director for the appointment of the sole arbitrator (see Section 13(5) of the Arbitration Act 2005).